Horanny/Horanny.github.io/content/projects/dic.md

 showInProjects: true
 ---

-Implemented an highly interactive visual analytics system of South China Sea by volume rendering in Unity 3D.
+Implemented a highly interactive visual analytics system of South China Sea by volume rendering in Unity 3D.